 So, in other words, I continue to say it's insane how much people labor over all of these FLMC minutes and Fed meetings.
 Ultimately, the easiest path, if you take a step back, is higher implicit acceptance of inflation.
 So, again, no one's going to wave a flag and say, we're expecting 4%, we're expecting 5%.
-They're just going to change the calculation, they're going to downplay it, they're going to say it's cyclical, they're going to say it's transitory.
+They're just going to change the calculation, they're going to downplay it, they're going to say it's transitory.
 But that's really the easiest path for politicians, for bankers, for everyone.